Papo Vázquez

 Angel Rafael "Papo" Vázquez is an American trombonist, composer, arranger, and bandleader of Puerto Rican descent who performs and records jazz, Latin and Afro-Caribbean music.
 He is known as one of the pioneers of the bomba jazz style and is a Grammy Award nominee.
+2024 New York Emmy Awards nominated for Musical Composition/Arrangement National Puerto Rican Day Parade Orchestra BARD Entertainment In 2011 Teatro Pregones, Bronx NY presented Papo Vazquez an NEA Master Artist award.

 Early life and start of career

 Vázquez was born in 1958 in Philadelphia, Pennsylvania.
 When he was five years old, his family moved to his parents' native Puerto Rico, where he spent the next five or six years being influenced by music-loving relatives and immersed in the native sounds of the island.
-At age 13 he bought his first trombone, a used instrument for $5.
+At age 13 he bought his first instrument, a used trombone for $5.

 That same year, back in Philadelphia, still at age 13, listening to live music by sneaking into local church dances, he began playing professionally, his guitarist uncle having gotten him his first gig.
 His grandfather, father, and uncle were troubadours and all three played the Puerto Rican folk style música jíbara.

 At 15, Vázquez was performing with local Philadelphia Latin bands and opening acts for visiting artists from New York City such as Larry Harlow.
 He made his recording debut with Larry Harlow at age 16 and his second recording with the experimental New York group Conjunto Libre.
 He dropped out of Mastbaum Vocation School in 11th grade in order to be able to commute to his New York City gig with Harlow's salsa band.
 Subsequently he got his GED certificate and attended two semesters in the music department at City College of New York.